 Attributes: UUC:Global Interdependence, UUC:Identities in Context

 IPE 4200 - Applied Decision-Making in Interprofessional Practice

 Credit(s): 3 Credits

 The goal of IPE 4200 is for students to develop their understanding and skills in applied, ethical decision making in the context of interprofessional, team-based healthcare.
-Students will learn about various types of decisions required of health professionals in patient care and the healthcare system, apply patient-centered, ethical frameworks to shared decision making (provider/patient) and collaborative decision making (IP care team), and utilize patient cases and standardized patients to develop individual and team-based skills.
-The course focuses on the development and application of demonstrable behaviors in patient-centered care, a caring response, and improving the process of care to achieve better individual patient outcomes through effective Interprofessional Collaborative Practice.
+Students will learn various types of decisions required of health professionals in patient care and the healthcare system, apply patient-centered, ethical frameworks to shared decision making (provider/patient) and collaborative decision making (IP care team), and utilize patient cases and standardized patients to develop skills.
+The course focuses on the development and application of demonstrable behaviors in a patient-centered, caring response, and improving care to achieve better individual patient outcomes through effective interprofessional Collaborative Practice.

 IPE 4900 - Interprofessional Community Practicum

 This course is designed to provide students with a learning experience focused upon client system centered care as members of an interprofessional team.
 The purpose of the team will be to provide education, consultation, and/or direct care for medically underserved individuals/families using an interprofessional plan of care.
 The interprofessional team will identify a pertinent health-related issue with their chosen population.
 They will cooperate, collaborate, communicate, and integrate in order to provide a holistic approach to care.
 Each professional will use his or her knowledge and expertise to maximize the productivity of the interprofessional team to improve health outcomes.
 Seminars will provide opportunities for students to discuss and reflect on how service activities express the professional obligation to work as change agents for a more just society.

 Prerequisite(s): IPE 4200 with a grade of C or higher